isomerpages/pa-cdcnw-deprecated/_programmes/Advocating Green Living/Budding Greenies @ North West.md

 Preschools can apply for this programme on an annual basis.
 Applications open annually from 1 April, and approved projects must be completed by end March of the following year.

-For more information, please email Goh Shan Jin at GOH_Shan_Jin@pa.gov.sg.